Child Development Curriculum Overview

 Intent

-The curriculum includes formal teaching through subject areas, assemblies and extracurricular activities.
+The curriculum includes formal teaching through subject areas, internal and external assessments.
 We regularly review content to ensure we continue to meet our curriculum aims.
-The Child Development curriculum is planned to enable all students to develop skills in the following areas:
+The Child Development curriculum is planned to enable all students to develop knowledge and skills i in the following areas:

 Throughout our programmes of study, every attempt is made to make explicit links to careers and the world of work.
 In addition to subject specific links, we aim to explicitly reinforce the skills and aptitudes which support employers say are important in the workplace;